spgennard/vscode_cobol/README.md

 ### Metadata caching

-By default the metadata caching is turned on and is stored in the current workspace but it can be turned off via the ```coboleditor.maintain_metadata_cache``` setting.
+By default the metadata caching is turned on and is stored in the current code workspace but it can be turned off via the ```coboleditor.maintain_metadata_cache``` setting.

+Metadata is stored in your code workspace file but can also be stored in your single folder settings file by enabling the ```coboleditor.maintain_metadata_cache_single_folder``` setting.

 ## Pre-Processor support for "hidden" source code